Nausicaä (Nausicaä of the Valley of the Wind): In the manga

 Nausicaä is the 16-year-old princess of the Valley of the Wind, a very small nation with fewer than 500 inhabitants (and steadily declining in population).
 She is the eleventh child of King Jihl and the only one to live to maturity.
 She is rarely seen without her Mehve or her companion, Teto the fox-squirrel.
-At the beginning of the manga, Nausicaä, the princess of the Valley of the Wind, is set to succeed her ill father, who can no longer go to war to honour an old alliance.
+At the beginning of the manga, Nausicaä, the princess of the Valley of the Wind, is set to succeed her ill father, who can no longer go to war to honor an old alliance.
 Under the command of the princess of Tolmekia, Kushana, Nausicaä needs to go to war against the Dorok Empire in a suicide mission across the Sea of Corruption.
 Delayed in the forest by the attack of Asbel, where she saves the insects, she encounters a tribe of Dorok and learns of their plans to destroy the Tolmekian army.
 She helps the baby Ohmu which was tortured by the Dorok to attract the insects to the Tolmekian army and her dress is stained blue with its blood.
-She is recognised as "The Blue Clad One", a figure in the Dorok mythos who is fated to cause a revolution in the world.
+She is recognized as "The Blue Clad One", a figure in the Dorok mythos who is fated to cause a revolution in the world.

 Having awakened the old heretical legends, Nausicaä becomes a mortal enemy of Miralupa, the younger of the two brothers who rule the Dorok Empire, who uses his mental powers to try to infiltrate her mind when she is weak.
 Miralupa is betrayed and murdered by his older brother, Namulith and at the doors of death, finds his redemption in the spirit of Nausicaä.
 Nausicaä discovers that the Dorok are using a new fungus of the forest as a biological weapon to extend their reach.
 She arrives at an understanding of the role of the Sea of Corruption and its inhabitants in the process of purifying the Earth.